-On my Instagram @Steadfast365 I posted a quick reality check my husband gave me.
+On social media I posted a quick reality check my husband gave me.

 On a bad day it’s amazing how something you already know seems new again.
 Through the journey of pregnancy and breastfeeding, my body has changed so much.
 You know how it goes ladies and we must acknowledge our emotional transitions too.

 All of this is completely normal and a unique experience for each woman.
 I kept coming across hurdles in my martial arts training and I took it pretty hard.